YaroShkvorets/leap-boot/README.md

-# leap-boot
+# deep

-These scripts are used to test deep-mind logs produced by leap, their0 decoding and validation against expected data
+These scripts are used to generate and validate deep-mind logs produced by leap boot and battlefield process

 ## Prerequsites
 * Ubuntu 20.04/22.04